ValentinGuigon/cookiecutter-neuro-research-project/{{cookiecutter.project_name.replace(' ', '_').replace('-', '_')}}/README.md

 {%- if cookiecutter.include_python == 'yes' %}

-A conda environment is specified in environment.yml and may be install using the appropriate bash scripts.
+An environment is specified in requirements.txt and may be installed using the appropriate bash scripts.

 To install:
 ```
-./install_environment.sh
+pip install -r requirements.txt
 ```
-To remove:
+To update the list of requirements:
 ```
-./remove_environment.sh
+pip freeze requirements.txt
 ```

-These also install/remove the jupyter kernel for the environment.
+A conda environment.yml may be more suitable if you want to install/remove jupyter kernels for the environment.
-> If these don't execute, you might need to change the file permissions with chmod u+x *.sh.
+> In such a case, if these don't execute, you might need to change the file permissions with chmod u+x *.sh.

 {%- endif %}